dusty-nv/jetson-inference/docs/posenet.md

 ### Pose Estimation on Video

-To run pose estimation on a live camera stream or videos, pass in a device or file from the [Camera Streaming and Multimedia](aux-streaming.md) page.
+To run pose estimation on a live camera stream or video, pass in a device or file path from the [Camera Streaming and Multimedia](aux-streaming.md) page.

 ``` bash
 # C++